InspiryThemes/realhomes-docs/docs/index.md

 - **Improved Owner Information Widget**
   The [Owner Information Widget](https://realhomes.io/documentation/owner-info-widget/) now comes with improved functionality and customization options.

-### **v4.3.2**

-- **Deferred Payments for RealHomes Vacation Rentals**
-  Streamline payment processes for vacation rentals with our new [Deferred Payments feature](https://inspirythemes.com/woocommerce-payments-setup-for-property-bookings/).

-- **Minimum Stay Option in Seasonal Prices**
-  Set minimum stay requirements directly in seasonal pricing with the new [Minimum Stay option](https://realhomes.io/documentation/add-property-vr/#seasonal-prices).

-- **Expanded Geo Location Radius Search**
-  Enhance user searches with our expanded [Geo Location Radius Search](https://realhomes.io/documentation/geo-location-setup/) feature, now available for all search forms.

-- **Global Settings for Area and Lot Size Units**
-  Manage area and lot size units more efficiently with our new [global settings](https://realhomes.io/documentation/price-format-settings/).

-- **Global Settings for Price Prefix and Postfix**
-  Customize price formats easily using the updated [global settings for Price Prefix and Postfix](https://realhomes.io/documentation/price-format-settings/).

-- **Live Search in Dashboard Parent Property Dropdown Field**
-  Improve navigation with the addition of live search in the parent property dropdown field.

-- **New Filters for Agency in WordPress Dashboard Properties**
-  Filter properties based on location and rating with our new [agency filters](#) in the WordPress Dashboard.

-- **Enhanced Property Cards**
-  Enjoy more informative property cards with Compare, Favorite, Media Counter, and Property Status buttons/tags in [Ultra Properties 3, 4, 5 cards](https://ultra.realhomes.io/hotel).

-- **New Elementor-Based Membership Plans Page**
-  Create and manage membership plans with ease using the new [Elementor-based Membership Plans Page](https://inspirythemes.com/realhomes-memberships-setup/#create-membership-page).

 For a complete list of updates and fixes, visit our [Change Log](https://realhomes.io/changelog/).